 Mark Fielding MBACP Psychotherapist/Relationship Counsellor

 Hello.
 My name is Mark FieIding.
 I am a psychotherapist and relationship counsellor and I have many years experience in working with individuals and couples.
 I have also worked as a senior harassment advisor in the NHS for over ten years and as a relationship counsellor for Relate.
-A registered member of the BACP register of counsellors and psychotherapists, I currently work in private practice.
+A registered member of the BACP register of counsellors and psychotherapists and an accredited registrant of the National Counselling Society, I currently work in private practice.
 I realise that, initially, approaching a therapist can seem daunting.
 My therapeutic approach is very down to earth which I hope puts my clients at ease.
 Over the last 13 years I have worked with most problems that people can experience.

 How can therapy help?